ramunasnognys/Batch-Image-Resizing/README.md

-# Batch Image Resizing with Browse Script
+# Batch Image Resizing with Photoshop

 **Description:** Resizes and exports multiple images using the "Browse" script in Adobe Photoshop.